 Why can’t I withdraw my 'available cash'?

 'Available cash' in your SIPP, ISA or Dealing account, is the cash in your account you can use to invest - and this can differ from the cash in your account you're able to withdraw.

-If you want to withdraw cash from your account then you can withdraw the total of the cleared cash in your account minus any money earmarked for pending share or fund purchases and limit orders.
+As a rule, you can withdraw the total of the cleared cash in your account minus any money earmarked for pending share or fund purchases and limit orders.
 Money you’ve recently paid into your account may not be available straight away – it can take up to five days to clear.

 For a Stocks and shares ISA or Dealing account, you can withdraw cash by logging in to your account and selecting ‘Withdrawals’.
 Your cash withdrawal will arrive in your nominated bank account within five working days.
 If you withdraw money from an ISA, keep in mind it can’t be paid back in if you’ve reached the annual allowance limit for the current tax year.